 I had bilateral hernia repair in September of 2004.
 The original plan was to use MAC ("Monitored Anesthetic Care").
 The anesthesiologist did not explain the effects of Versed and did not explain that the MAC would be initiated in the holding area before I was wheeled to the OR.

 The drug was not named.
 I was only told that from my perspective, the experience would seem like general anesthesia.
+This did not make sense - it seemed contradictory.
+The "A" word (amnesia) was not mentioned.
 I have had numerous operations in the past and my experience led me to assume that the main event would occur in the OR.
 The anesthesiologist introduced the Versed into the IV while I was still in the holding area.
 I asked what it was and the reply was simply "benzodiazepines."
+I know what benzos are and thought I was getting something like Valium.
+I was shocked when, from my perspective, I found myself in recovery what seemed like a few minutes later.

-I am an electrical engineer and I had been at my job for three months when I had my surgery.
+I am an electrical engineer.
 In the weeks after my return to work, I found that I had no recall of certain details of my job.
 We are very procedure and detail oriented.
 I found that certain blocks of information seemed to have simply disappeared from my long term memory.
+What else have I forgotten?